MATERIALS AND JEWELRY CARE

 lead to colour loss.

-• And remember to remove your jewellery before gardening, strenuous workouts and all water-related activities like bathing and water sports as most metals and natural pearls react with chlorine, moisture, and perspiration.
+And remember to remove your jewellery before gardening, strenuous workouts and all water-related activities like bathing and water sports as most metals and natural pearls react with chlorine, moisture, and perspiration.

-• At the end of the day, wipe your jewellery clean with a soft cloth.
+At the end of the day, wipe your jewellery clean with a soft cloth.
 Regular wipe-down using a jewellery polishing cloth prevents dirt build-up, removes light tarnish, and inhibits re-tarnishing, prolonging the original shine and sparkle of your jewellery.

-steps: first, soak the jewellery in lukewarm clean water mixed with a small amount of PH-neutral soap.
+If you want to clean your rhodium- or gold-plated jewellery and remove accumulated dirt, follow these steps: first, soak the jewellery in lukewarm clean water mixed with a small amount of PH neutral soap.
 Make sure to rinse it thoroughly to eliminate any mineral residue, and then gently wipe it dry using a soft cloth.
-For an even more convenient solution, you can consider trying our top-of-the-line jewellery
+To prevent scratches it’s also important to store jewellery separately and safely, preferably in its original box or in a jewellery box with separate compartments when not in use.
+Jewellery organisers also make finding your favoured pieces easy.

 FREQUENTLY ASKED QUESTIONS